NETWAYS/foreman-training/plugins/08_openscap.md

 Now you should find a status in the WebGUI in the Host details and the report at "Hosts > Reports".
 Navigate to that report and then press the "Report at" column to inspect it.

+### Customize the Policy with a tailor file created with SCAP workbench

+Open SCAP workbench on your laptop, choose the CentOS7 content and select the Common Profile.
+Press Customize and name the Profile.
+In the new dialog select or unselect checks and click OK.
+Afterwards save the tailor file via "File > Save Customization Only".
+Upload this file to Foreman in the "Hosts > Tailoring Files" dialog and then edit the policy and rerun the Puppet agent and Upload of the report.